 The Free Application for Federal Student Aid, affectionately known as the FAFSA, is your key to unlock money to help you pay for college.
+February 15, 2023 is the priority deadline for the FAFSA application and Boise State scholarships (there’s over 700 available!).
 When you file the FAFSA, you have an 85% chance of receiving some type of aid.
 Let’s put it in perspective:

 - Buy a lottery ticket – 0.0015% chance of winning